hyperquack/exposed/README.md

 Exposed is a Continuous Threat Exposure tool that makes managing your attack surface simple.

+## Usage

 The Exposed client is a simple command-line interface (and SDK!) to create fully autonomous security tooling.

-> Valid keychain file is required to get started
+> A valid keychain file is required to get started

 Simple to install: